Changolaxtra/payment-rest/README.md

 ### Test

-Once the code implementation is finished, uncomment the `@Test` in `PaymentApiTest` class.
+Once the code implementation is finished, comment/delete the `@Disabled` annotation in `PaymentApiTest` class and run those tests.

 #### Some Rules:
 - The project structure and classes can be modified.